jingxixu/DeepLearning_COMSW4995/Project/README.md

 `milestone.pdf` The milestone report for this project.

-`example_feature.csv` The whole feature generated after feature engineering, only contain first 5 columns in all training set.
+`example_feature.csv` The whole feature generated after feature engineering, only contains first 5 columns in all training set.